PaloAltoNetworks/SafeNetworking/README.md

 If you are looking to install a dev copy and develop against the code or do not have an account team, please take a look at instructions in the [wiki](https://github.com/PaloAltoNetworks/safe-networking/wiki) on how to install and run.

+If wanting to submit a pull-request, please see the contributing guidelines.

 ## Support Policy